theawesomeyopro1/guifetch/README.md

 - 🎨 Beautiful, clean Flutter UI
 - 🧠 Shows system info like OS, kernel, uptime, CPU, memory, and more
 - 🐧 Designed for Linux desktops (especially for window managers like Hyprland (specifically end-4's dotfiles, also known as illogical-impulse))
--cd 🖼️ Comes with a `.desktop` file and icon support for app menus
+- 🖼️ Comes with a `.desktop` file and icon support for app menus, but the logo looks ugly not gonna lie

+## Development
+Works, but you'll probably want to edit the `lib/info.dart` file for information to be correct like `neofetch`.
+(If you do so, please PR)

 ---